 Prostitution lawyers in Los Angeles here at Okabe & Haushalter, a reputable California-based law firm defending the arrested and protecting their civil rights, can help you avoid punishment for a prostitution-related offense or reduce the severity of the charges, depending on your particular case.

-If it’s your first prostitution or solicitation-related offense, a Los Angeles prostitution lawyer can help you downgrade the charges to a misdemeanour.
-In that case, the maximum prison sentence will be 12 months in county jail.
+If it’s your first prostitution or solicitation-related offense, a Los Angeles prostitution lawyer can help you downgrade the charges to a misdemeanor.
+In that case, the maximum prison sentence will be 12 months in the county jail.